 Again, this might not be because users don’t like the block editing experience entirely.
 For many users, their existing themes and plugins might not have been compatible with the latest blocks based version and thus they might have switched back to maintain the compatibility.

-More and more plugins and themes are slowing releasing updates to become compatible with the latest version.
-As users start receiving these updates, they might actively try the new block based experience and actually find it more user-friendly and intuitive as the WordPress team has envisioned.
+More and more plugins and themes are slowly releasing updates to become compatible with the latest version.
+As users start receiving these updates, they might actively try the new block-based experience and actually find it more user-friendly and intuitive as the WordPress team has envisioned.

 I urge you to at least try the new editing experience and form your own opinion.
 It will definitely take some time for your favourite plugin or theme to be updated to support the latest Gutenberg experience and it might be a safe bet to keep this plugin active until then.